ivaaa546/agenteBD/ConsultasEjemplo.md

 select * from pedidos

---Elimina el usuario con ID 12.
+--Eliminar el usuario con ID 12.
 DELETE FROM usuarios
 WHERE id_usuario = 12;